rishab-sharma/serving/README.md

 # Tensorflow serving Setup
-This is the code for the Deploy a Tensorflow Model in Production.
+This is the code to Deploy a Tensorflow Model in Production.

 ## Overview
 We're going to use the [Tensorflow Serving](https://tensorflow.github.io/serving/) library to deploy an inception model in production.